hashicorp/terraform-provider-azurerm/website/docs/r/firewall.html.markdown

 * `ip_configuration` - (Required) An `ip_configuration` block as documented below.

-* `management_ip_configuration` - (Optional) The management IP configuration has the exact same configuration as an `ip_configuration` block documented below.
-Only one `management_ip_configuration` block is allowed.
-This block is needed when the firewall will be used to force tunnel traffic to a different device, e.g. on-prem firewall or an NVA in Azure.
-Adding or removing this block this forces a new resource to be created.
+* `management_ip_configuration` - (Optional) A `management_ip_configuration` block as documented below, which can be used to force-tunnel traffic.
+Changing this forces a new resource to be created.

 * `threat_intel_mode` - (Optional) The operation mode for threat intelligence-based filtering.
 Possible values are: `Off`, `Alert` and `Deny`.
 Defaults to `Alert`